-Flue gas desulfurization (FGD)
+Flue gas desulfurisation (FGD)

 When coal is combusted in power stations to produce electricity, the sulfur contained within is released into the atmosphere as sulfur dioxide (SO2).
 The proportion of sulfur varies here depending on the quality and origin of the coal.
 Our dedicated calcium carbonate products Desulfocarb, Desulfonit and Epsical are added into the reaction chamber to remove the sulfur before it reaches the atmosphere.
-These flue gas desulfurization (FGD) products react chemically with the sulfur gas to form calcium sulfate (gypsum) as a by-product.
+These flue gas desulfurisation (FGD) products react chemically with the sulfur gas to form calcium sulfate (gypsum) as a by-product.
 Omya also offers solutions for the removal and further reuse of the produced gypsum to further increase the cost efficiency of the FGD process.

 This reaction occurs in the furnace in the dry FGD process, where the calcium carbonate is burnt and reacts with the sulfur dioxide (SO2) to form calcium sulfate (gypsum).
 In the wet process, the chemical reaction takes place in the scrubber and gypsum is produced as a by-product.
-The gypsum can subsequently be used as an additive in cement, as a source of sulfur in fertilizers or in plasterboard manufacturing.
+The gypsum can subsequently be used as an additive in cement, as a source of sulfur in fertilisers or in plasterboard manufacturing.